mavjav-edu/pcc_2e/solutions/chapter_12.md

 ## 12-2: Game Character

 Find a bitmap image of a game character you like or convert an image to a bitmap.
-Make a class that draws the character at the center of the screen and match the background color of the image ot the background color of the screen, or vice versa.
+Make a class that draws the character at the center of the screen and match the background color of the image or the background color of the screen, or vice versa.

 [Solution](https://github.com/ehmatthes/pcc_2e_ai_solutions/tree/main/ch_12/solution_12_2)